andyyliu/andyyliu/README.md

 - ⚡ Fun fact: ...
 -->

 Hi!
-My name is Andy and I am currently a software enginner at JPMorgan Chase!
+My name is Andy and I am currently a data enginner at Metae!